ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 # Adaptive Encoding, Adaptive Delivery, and Measurement Collection {#sec-abr}

-This section describes one way of providing the best user experience possible over a given network path, but one thing to keep in mind is that application-level mechanisms cannot provide a better experience than the underlying network path can support.
+This section describes one of the best known ways to provide a good user experience over a given network path, but one thing to keep in mind is that application-level mechanisms cannot provide a better experience than the underlying network path can support.

 ## Overview {#abr-overview}